-The log must be completed by the Privacy Officer and retained by the Privacy Officer on CCN's shared drive.
+The log must be completed by the Privacy Officer and retained by the Privacy Officer on CorHealth's shared drive.

-1.29 Policy and Procedures for Privacy Breach and Information Security Breach Management
+3.29 Policy and Procedures for Privacy Breach and Information Security Breach Management

-In response to a recommendation made by the IPC during its review of CCN in 2008, CCN developed and implemented a new policy ("Information Security and Privacy Breach Management") on the identification, reporting, containment, notification, investigation and remediation of privacy and information security breaches.
-This policy was developed by CCN's Privacy Officer in December 2009 and was implemented on April 1, 2010.
+In response to a recommendation made by the IPC during its review of CorHealth in 2008, CorHealth developed and implemented a new policy, "Information Security and Privacy Breach

+Management", for the identification, reporting, containment, notification, investigation, and remediation of privacy and information security breaches.
+This policy was developed by CorHealth's Privacy Officer in December 2009 and was implemented on April 1, 2010.
 The policy states that the same set of procedures are to be followed in the event of both privacy and information security breaches.